This site contains affiliate links. Please see Policies for more information.

 Instant Pot:

-- Add the onions, bell peppers, and garlic to the Instant Pot. sauté the vegetables until they are slightly browned.
+- Add the onions, bell peppers, and garlic to the Instant Pot and sauté the vegetables until they are slightly browned.
+1 onion, 2 bell pepper, 1 tbsp garlic

 - Close the lid and turn the pressure valve to sealing.
 Cook on high pressure using the manual setting for 2 minutes.
 Let the pressure release naturally.

-- Heat a large skilled on high heat on your stove top.
+- Heat a large skillet on high heat on your stove top.
 When the pan is hot add the oil.
 Add onions, bell peppers, garlic, and steak to the pan and sauté for 3-5 minutes to get scorch marks.
+1 tsp olive oil, 1 onion, 2 bell pepper, 1 tbsp garlic, 1 lbs steak

 - Reduce heat to medium/low.
 Add in the fajita seasoning, lime juice, and aminos.
-Mix together then push the side of the pan.
+Mix it all together then push it to the side of the pan.
 Add the quinoa to the empty space and cover with beef broth.
 Do not stir.
+1 tsp ground cumin, 1 tbsp chili powder, 1 tsp paprika, 1 ½ tbsp lime juice, 2 tbsp coconut aminos, 1 cup dry quinoa, ½ cup beef broth

 - Cover the skillet and let cook 15-20 minutes until the quinoa is done and slightly translucent.
 Remove the lid and let any excess liquid cook off.

-- Turn the stove off, assemble, the bowls, and serve.
+- Turn the stove off, assemble the bowls, and serve. tomatoes, jalapenos, cilantro, lime, avocado, black beans, corn, canned

 Slow Cooker:

-- Cover the slow cooker and cook in high heat for 2 hour or low heat for 4 hours.
+- Cover the slow cooker and cook on high heat for 2 hour or low heat for 4 hours.

 - Turn the slow cooker off, assemble the bowls, and serve.